Survey products include:

 Please call for an informal conversation to establish a course of action.

-A report is generated outlining general serviceability, condition, findings and suggested repairs and maintenance as required.
+A report is generated outlining general serviceability, condition, findings plus suggested repairs and maintenance as required.

-Such attention, especially on a motor vessel can improve its potential value over time and minimise untimely failures and unexpected down time.
+Such attention, especially on a motor boat can improve the vessels market appeal and potential value plus minimise untimely failures and unexpected down time.